ricksikka1/MattermostBot/README.md

 # StretchBot
-Bot to remind you to stretch in these tough ergonomic times
+Mattermost Bot to remind you to stretch in these tough ergonomic times